 Meet FEPS Team

-Maria holds a law degree from the Lisbon University and a Master of Arts of European Political and Administrative Studies from the College of Europe in 2014.
+He holds a political science degree from the Université Libre de Bruxelles and a degree in European studies from the College of Europe in Bruges.

 Graduated in Journalism at Complutense University (Madrid, Spain), she also holds a Master in Political and Electoral Communication Management from Universidad Autónoma de Barcelona.